AlyssaYelle/StochasticProcesses/README.md

 # Visualizing Random Processes

-This is a quick tutorial for visualizing and understanding simple random walks and branching processes.
+This is a quick tutorial for visualizing and developing a basic understanding of simple random walks and branching processes.
+We're not going to get deep into the math here ([Gordan Zitkovic's Stochastic Processes notes](https://www.ma.utexas.edu/users/gordanz/notes/) can explain all of that better than I ever could), rather we're going to simulate these processes to see what is actually occuring over time.

+Before we start, you might ask why we even care about random processes.
+Given that "because random processes are NEATO" isn't a satisfying answer for most people, let's consider some practical applications.

 ## Simple Random Walks